Last updated on May 16th, 2019

 For more information on K-1 visa holders and social security numbers, visit our page, “Can I Get a Social Security Number with a Fiance Visa?”

-The Most Efficient Way to Become Authorized to Work
+The Most Efficient Way to Receive Work Authorization

 For the above reasons, most K-1 Visa holders choose to wait until they file for adjustment of status (Form I-485) to apply for work authorization.